NexMirror/Kallithea/docs/setup.rst

 - This command runs the Kallithea server.
 The web app should be available at http://127.0.0.1:5000.
 The IP address and port is configurable via the configuration file created in the previous step.
-- Log in to Kallithea using the admin account created when running ``setup-db``.
+- Log in to Kallithea using the admin account created when running ``db-create``.
 - The default permissions on each repository is read, and the owner is admin.
   Remember to update these if needed.
 - In the admin panel you can toggle LDAP, anonymous, and permissions